markstuart/who-dares-wins/README.md

 We have the ability to receive entries, so lets use that data to figure out who wins.

 This is probably the core logic in our app, so we should definitely test it.
 Download the test file from https://gist.github.com/markstuart/56bfaacada5f8c58bee68747ef1b433d, and edit the random function in there until the test passes.
+If you save the file to the root of the project folder, then you should be able to run it with `node ./test-random-function.js` from your already open console.

 Create a function in `entries.js` that randomly chooses one of the entries and returns it.